matusm/Eva2Rinex/README.md

 The configuration file `Eva2Rinex.exe.config` (XML format) can be modified with an editor of your choice.
 The most important parameters are the directories of the input and output files, respectively.

+### Caveats

+In the current state this program is highly specialized for the use of the time and frequency division of the [BEV](http://www.bev.gv.at).
+The agency details (acronym, location, used instruments, ...) are hard coded, mainly in `SensorMetaData.SetBevSpecificMetaData(RinexType)`.

+The time stamps for the output data are determined by the respective EVA input file.
+The nearest data lines are selected (if present) in the Vaisala input file.

+The firmware of the EVA 700 was updated around August 2020.
+Older files can no longer be parsed correctly.